Exploring Different Brewing Techniques to Enhance Coffee Strength

 Remember to invest in a high-quality burr grinder to achieve consistent grind sizes, as blade grinders tend to produce uneven particles, leading to an inconsistent extraction and a less potent cup of coffee.

-Water-to-coffee Ratio
+Water-to-Coffee Ratio

 The water-to-coffee ratio is another crucial factor in brewing a strong cup of coffee.
 The ratio refers to the amount of water used in relation to the amount of coffee grounds.
 A higher ratio of coffee to water will result in a stronger brew.
 Experiment with different ratios to find your preferred strength.